shubham-brideside/TBSCRM-Backend/frontend-deals-api.md

 - Invalid `status` or malformed date strings → `400 Bad Request`.
 - Invalid `label` value → `400 Bad Request` with message: "Invalid label value: {value}.
 Allowed values: DIRECT, DIVERT, DESTINATION, PARTY MAKEUP, PRE WEDDING".
 - Invalid `source` value → `400 Bad Request` with message: "Invalid source value: {value}.
 Allowed values: Instagram, Whatsapp, Email, Reference, Call, Website".
+- Marking deal as LOST without `lostReason` → `400 Bad Request` with message: "lostReason is required when marking deal as LOST.
+Please select a reason from the list."
+- Invalid `lostReason` value → `400 Bad Request` with message: "Invalid lostReason value: {value}.
+Allowed values: Slot not opened, Not Interested, Date postponed, Not Available, Ghosted, Budget, Booked Someone else".
 - Creating a diverted deal without `referencedDealId` → `400 Bad Request` with message: "referencedDealId is required when label is DIVERT".
 - Referenced deal not found → `404 Not Found` with message: "Referenced deal not found with id {id}".
 - Getting available pipelines for non-existent deal → `404 Not Found` with message: "Referenced deal not found with id {id}".